wp-plugins/revisionary/readme.txt

 * Change : Change all require and include statements to absolute path to work around oddball servers that can't handle relative paths
 * Change : jQuery syntax change for forward compatibility
 * BugFix : "save as pending revision" checkbox in Publish metabox caused formatting error with IE9
-* BugFix : Revisions could not be displayed for past revisions
+* BugFix : Previews could not be displayed for past revisions
 * Compat : WP 3.2 - revision previews did not work
 * Compat : WP 3.2 - preview link not displayed for Pending Revisions in edit.php listing
 * Compat : Builder theme - previews of pending revisions to pages could not be displayed